https-remy/PMP-JS_Animated_Landing_Page/README.md

 ## Customization

-You can modify the content by editing the `index.html` file and adjust styles in the `css/style.css` file.
-For animations, update the corresponding JavaScript in the `js/animations.js` file.
+You can modify the content by editing the `index.html` file and adjust styles in the `style.css` file.
+For animations, update the corresponding JavaScript in the `animations.js` file.

 ## Contributors